v2sCollections/City-of-Dreams/README.md

 **2**) ⛔ Make sure the game is installed on an SSD.

-**3**) ⛔ If you are using an older save from pre-2.0 and encounter any issues start a new save.
+**3**) ⛔ If you use an older save from pre-2.0 and encounter any issues start a new save.

 **4**) You need to create a mod folder go to the following location (Locations below) and create a folder named mod.
 When done should look as follows.